Transportation in Pittsburgh: CSX

-CSX operates the former Baltimore & Ohio Railroad (B&O) and the Pittsburgh and Lake Erie Railroad (P&LE).
+CSX operates the former Baltimore and Ohio Railroad (B&O) and the Pittsburgh and Lake Erie Railroad (P&LE).
 Many of the old B&O lines have been removed or are unused.
 Formerly an important part of the B&O system, Glenwood Yard is leased and operated by the Allegheny Valley Railroad for local jobs.
 The yard used to give access to the B&O's Grant Street Station in Downtown Pittsburgh.
 The building has been rebuilt into a PNC Bank building and the old right-of-way is now a bike path.
 The B&O main line, which cuts north and under across Pittsburgh by the Schenley Tunnel, is now used by the AVR.
 The 33rd Street Railroad Bridge over the Allegheny River is still used: AVR trains connect with Norfolk Southern's Pittsburgh Line about a mile east of Penn Station.
 CSX freight trains use the former P&LE through McKeesport, PA, and Braddock, PA, before crossing the Mononghela River into Homestead, PA.
 The P&LE line and the Mon Line run side by side until the Mon Line crosses the Ohio Connecting Railroad Bridge at McKees Rocks, Pennsylvania.
 On an average day, the P&LE line carries about 30–35 trains.